RADar-AZDelta/Rabbit-in-a-Blender/README.md

 ; The Cloud Storage bucket uri, that will hold the uploaded Usagi and custom concept files. (the uri has format 'gs://{bucket_name}/{bucket_path}')

 [sql_server]
+server=127.0.0.1
+; The SQL Server host
+port=1433
+; The SQL Server port (defaults to 1433) user=sa
+; The SQL Server user
+password=?????
+; The SQL Server password
+omop_database_catalog=omop
+; The SQL Server database catalog that holds the OMOP tables omop_database_schema=dbo
+; The SQL Server database schema that holds the OMOP tables work_database_catalog=work
+; The SQL Server database catalog that holds the RiaB's housekeeping tables work_database_schema=dbo
+; The SQL Server database schema that holds the RiaB's housekeeping tables dqd_database_catalog=dqd
+; The SQL Server database catalog that holds the data quality tables dqd_database_schema=dbo
+; The SQL Server database schema that holds the data quality tables achilles_database_catalog=achilles
+; The SQL Server database catalog that holds the data achilles tables achilles_database_schama=dbo
+; The SQL Server database schema that holds the data achilles tables
 ```

 CLI Usage